 as they look to charge up the MAC standings in 2014.

-The home schedule kicks off on September 20th at Peden Stadium
+The home schedule kicks off on Sept.
+20 at Peden Stadium when the

 game that will surely have fans on their feet throughout.
 The home schedule closes out with a game against defending conference